Do you have an elevator pitch for your handmade business?

 - at craft fairs where you sell your products

-- at conventions
+- at conferences you attend

 - in line at the post office when you’re waiting to ship your packages